gabbym321/github-tutorial/README.md

 4) Now you should check if its tracked in the staging area.
 To do this type `git status`.
 You should see writing in green.

-5) now you need to commit your work. to do this type `git commit -m "_short message_"
+5) Now you need to commit your work. to do this type `git commit -m "_short message_".

 6) Now its time to push it up to the cloud. because when you were setting everything up you put `-u orgin master` all you need to type now is `git push` this send everything up to the cloud.

-7) now you can continue typing in your file and when you finish a chunck repeate steps 3-6.
+7) Now you can continue typing in your file and when you finish a chunk, repeat steps 3-6.